-In the event that you and your spouse have a dissolution of marriage, there are several situations in which the DB Plan includes specific provisions which allow for the payment of benefits under the DB Plan to someone other than you or your designated beneficiary.
+In the event that you and your spouse have a dissolution of marriage (also referred to as a divorce), there are several situations in which the DB Plan includes specific provisions which allow for the payment of benefits under the DB Plan to someone other than you or your designated beneficiary.
 Those provisions are located in the RDD plan document.